-I only have two beauty looks – either super relaxed, or super glam.
+Rozalia only has two beauty looks – either super relaxed, or super glam.

 When I am at home with the kids or head into my office for work, my morning beauty and makeup routine takes about five minutes.
 However, when I am working on a shoot or heading out to an event, then I will go for a full glam look that takes about an hour to do.
 There is no in between!

 I always like to start my makeup by mixing a highlighter in with my primer and also with my foundation.
 This gives your skin such an amazing glow, and means my foundation never looks too heavy or cakey.